azophy/loadtest-tools-benchmark/README.md

 The criteria of the tools I prefers:
 - open source. its 2024 guys
-- support scripting.
-Only testing static GET or POST requests are useless to me.
-Also support better collaboration
+- support dynamic payload.
+Only testing static GET or POST requests are useless to me
 - command line.
 I hate GUI tools
 - local tools.
 No cloud based SaaS please
 - fast enough.
 Java & Python seems like a no go